 - You could bake this as-is, but I like to sprinkle it with just a little more cheese on top!

-- Bake at 350 degrees F for 45 minutes and you’re good to go!
+- Bake in the oven at 350 degrees F for 45 minutes and you’re good to go!

 Can You Freeze Ham and Potato Casserole

 Yes, you can freeze this delicious cheesy ham casserole recipe so that it is ready when you are.
-Before freezing it, wrap the casserole pan tightly in plastic wrap and then cover it with foil.
+(Leftover Ham Casserole is delicious!!!)
+Before freezing it, wrap the baking dish tightly in plastic wrap and then cover it with foil.
 Be sure to write the date you put it in the freezer on the foil and then you can freeze the casserole for about 2-3 months.

 When you’re ready to use it, thaw it overnight in your refrigerator.
-Sprinkle the extra shredded cheese on top and then bake it according to the directions above.
+Sprinkle a couple extra tablespoons of shredded cheese on top and then bake it according to the directions above.

 More Recipes Using Leftover Ham